flipt-io/flipt-client-sdks/flipt-engine-ffi/README.md

 ```

 There are some language SDKs that might require a C file header which has the definitions of the functions accessible through the FFI layer.

-The `cargo build` command will use a build script to generate this header file by way of the [cbindgen](https://github.com/mozilla/cbindgen) tool.

 ### Test